WHEREAS, A stronger system of monitoring and quality assurance is required on the state level for individuals with developmental disabilities.

 There shall be established a board of directors to the office.
 Said board shall advise and assist the office in seeking accountability from the providers of service and care to developmentally disabled persons.

-The board of directors shall consist of fifteen members and shall be constituted as follows: one representative from the Coalition of Families and Advocates for the Retarded, Inc. (COFAR); one representative from Arc Massachusetts, Inc.; one representative from the Advocacy Network; one representative of each of the five DDS Regional Citizen Advisory Boards; 5 citizen representatives selected from among professional associations in the fields of medicine, nursing, psychology, social work and special education; the secretary of the executive office of health and human services or his/her designee; the executive director of the disabled persons protection commission.
+The board of directors shall consist of fifteen members and shall be constituted as follows: one representative from the Coalition of Families and Advocates for the Retarded, Inc. (COFAR); one representative from Arc Massachusetts, Inc.; one representative from the Advocacy Network; one representative of each of the five DDS Regional Citizen Advisory Boards; 5 citizen representatives selected from among professional associations in the fields of medicine, nursing, psychology, social work and special education; the secretary of the executive office of health and human services or his/her designee; the executive director of the disabled person protection commission.

 The board of directors shall meet at least monthly with the director, and at other times as the director deems necessary and shall assist the director in planning and reviewing the activities of the office; recommend to the director for his/her consideration, issues that need to be pursued; at the director’s request, review such additional reports and materials that would enable the office to more effectively evaluate the care of developmentally disabled persons; bring issues to the attention of the office that either aid in its evaluation of the quality of care to developmentally disabled persons or warrant its intervention, as the director deems necessary and appropriate, accompany office staff on visits to selected program locations; and serve as a vehicle for communication between the Commonwealth’s citizenry and the office.